Freetech-Solutions/omlnginx/README.md

 Modify the .env file according to your needs and do:

-$ docker-compose up -d
+$ bash start-dedicated.bash

-A flask server would be running at 0.0.0.0:1440 with a Gearman job server and 3 Gearman workers.
+A flask server would be running at 0.0.0.0:1440 with a Gearman job server and the required Gearman workers.

 Do: